Be Energy Efficient

 - Use efficient lighting.
 Light-emitting diode (LED) lights provide significant energy savings.
 A 13 watt LED produces as much light as a standard 40 watt lightbulb, and will operate for up to 50 times longer than standard incandescent bulbs, saving you money in the long run.
 Compact fluorescent light bulbs (CFL) use one-forth the energy that an incandescent light bulb uses.
 Although the initial cost of a CFL is slightly more expensive, CFLs last up to 10 times longer and cost less to operate.
 High-intensity discharge (HID) lamps provide the highest efficacy and longest service life of any lighting type.
 They can save 75%–90% of lighting energy when they replace incandescent lamps, and are often used for lighting outdoor areas due to their brightness.

 - Monitor your energy use.
-A cheap and easy way to determine what is consuming the most power is to buy an energy monitor for around $20 and use it to decide how best to handle your appliances’ energy consumption.
+A cheap and easy way to determine what is consuming the most power is to buy an energy monitor, such as a Kill-a-watt meter, for around $20 and use it to decide how best to handle your appliances’ energy consumption.
 First check with your local library to see if they are available for loan.

 - Invest in energy efficient appliances.
 If it’s time for you to replace an appliance, look for an appliance with an Energy Star label that will save you money over the course of their life.
 This is especially true of energy-intensive items such as dishwashers or dryers, and items that are run continuously such as refrigerators.